mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

   ![Package smart contract](images/package-contract.png)

-### Step 5.
-Install the smart contract on a running Fabric
+### Step 6.
+Connect to the 'Commerce' Fabric, install the smart contract

 1. In VS Code, under the menu option 'View...Command Palette' - select the 'IBM Blockchain Platform - enable or disable experimental features' checkbox and click 'OK'

 ![Enable Microfab](images/experimental-feat.png)

-2. Using the IBM Blockchain Platform from the left sidebar, connect to the running MicroFab based 'Commerce' blockchain network - the feature mentioned conveniently provides you with the ability to connect to the sample Fabric, running inside one docker container on your local virtual machine.
+2. Using the IBM Blockchain Platform from the left sidebar, connect to the running MicroFab based 'Commerce' blockchain network - the feature mentioned conveniently provides you with the ability to connect to the sample containerised Fabric, running in your local virtual machine.

   Click on the ellipsis ("+") button under the **Fabric Environments** view and choose **Add a MicroFab network"** from the list.